jlpteaching/comparch/index.md

 Each section will have one or two project-based assignments.
 Those of you in ECS 154B will be using the [DINO CPU]({{ site.data.course.dino_cpu_link }}), and those of you in ECS 201A will be using [gem5](https://www.gem5.org).
-Each section wil also have an exam at the end.
+Each section will also have an exam at the end.

 ### [Introduction to Computer Architecture]({{'modules/introduction/index/' | relative_url}}) (About one week)